 Salmon and potato bake with wakame butter

 Microwaving the potatoes may be a bit cheeky.
 However, it’s a shortcut I, fortunately, admit to when I’m quick on time.
-You could also bake them at 200C (180C fan)/gasoline 6 for about forty-five minutes, until crisp and cooked through, however in the hobbies of time, we cheated.
+You could also bake them at 200C (180C fan)/gasoline 6 for about forty-five minutes until crisp and cooked through; however, we cheated in the hobbies of time.

 - Prep 5 min